We know that there are a lot, and we mean a LOT of things to do in Dallas. You might even feel overwhelmed by all the possibilities.

 Go on a half-day trip to Fort Worth

 Dallas is known for its modern culture, and sometimes you might need a break from the city life.
-In such a case, consider a day trip to Fort Worth.
+In such a case, consider a drive to Fort Worth (one of the best day trips from Dallas).

 Book an organized one or go by yourself.
 Either way, you will enjoy this exciting city.
 Fort Worth is a great way to experience the typical Texan culture while diving into the state’s history.